Prasant03/ETH-Begineer/README.md

-# University Token (UNI)
+# Prash Coin (PCK)
 # Project Overview
 Welcome to the repository for the Ethereum beginner module course offered by MetaCrafters.
 This project serves as a hands-on introduction to Solidity, a programming language for developing smart contracts on the Ethereum blockchain.
-The primary components of this project include a Token Contract that defines the behavior of the University Token (UNI).
+The primary components of this project include a Token Contract that defines the behavior of the PrashCoin (PCK).

 # Description
 This project serves as an educational introduction to Solidity, a programming language for creating smart contracts on the Ethereum blockchain.
-It includes a Solidity smart contract that defines the behavior of the UNI token, allowing authorized addresses to mint new UNI tokens and burn existing ones, thus managing the token supply.
+It includes a Solidity smart contract that defines the behavior of the PCK token, allowing authorized addresses to mint new PCK tokens and burn existing ones, thus managing the token supply.

  # Token Details
-## Token Name: UNIVERSITY
+## Token Name: PrashCoin
-## Token Abbreviation: UNI
+## Token Abbreviation: PCK
 ## Total Supply: 0 (Increases with minting)
  # Functions
 Minting Tokens
-The mint function allows authorized addresses to mint new UNI tokens for a specified address, increasing the total supply.
+The mint function allows authorized addresses to mint new PCK tokens for a specified address, increasing the total supply.

 Burning Tokens
-The burn function allows authorized addresses to burn (remove) UNI tokens from a specified address, decreasing the total supply.
+The burn function allows authorized addresses to burn (remove) PCK tokens from a specified address, decreasing the total supply.

 # Getting Started
 Installing
-To use this project:

 Executing Program
 Follow these steps to run the program: